 What disqualifies you from a job in a background check?

-This question depends on the employer and the position.
+What is disqualifying depends on the employer and the position.
 Serious felonies (such as violent crimes or sex offenses) are more likely to be red flags to every employer.
 More minor crimes (such as petty theft or minor drug charges) may not be barriers to employment.

 Do construction companies do background checks?